 - Improved computing support for Administrative users and those working in DLCs that rely on enterprise-wide applications.

-Preventative maintenance visits:
+Annual preventative maintenance visits:

 All Windows systems in the program are encouraged to join the win.mit.edu domain.
 Once in the domain, software upgrades can be pushed in a more timely manner.

-Participation is limited to the Administrative community.
+Participation is limited to the MIT Administrative community.
 Faculty, research staff, developers, temporary appointments, and student vouchers are not eligible.